 What's an AI Architecture, Anyway?

 At its core, an AI architecture is the blueprint of all the pieces in your AI system fine-tuned to work together flawlessly.
 It's not just about the hardware though, but also about designing a structure to solve your specific tasks.
-So let's break it down to see how we can make it work for you.
+So let's break it down a little before we continue.

 This is the brain of your entire stack that you run or will run.
 In short, all the processors that handle the "thinking," "learning," and "decision-making."
 But not every task needs the same kind of hardware, that's why picking the right setup is the key here.